Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 Boundary conditions are created using a graphical interface named Slarti.
 The software `Slarti.jar` is included in the files you downloaded.
 It can be run on MacOS (`open Slarti.jar`) and Linux (and probably Windows, but who uses Windows?).
 I suggest using Slarti on your local computer for speed purposes when using the mouse.

-Slarti takes in input a DEM in the form of a netcdf with 128 x 128 grid points.
+Slarti takes in input a DEM in the form of a NetCDF raster file with 128 x 128 grid points.
 One example file is provided with this turorial: `Topobathy_300eb_postslarti_cor.nc`.

 Remark: you can easily create a similar input file based on the paleoDEMS of [Scotese and Wright (2018)](https://www.earthbyte.org/paleodem-resource-scotese-and-wright-2018/), which you may want to regrid on a 128 x 128 grid using the `cdo remapbil` tool (module available on the CCUB as well).